ParticleMonk/ParticleMonk.github.io/README.md

 # CompanyLibraryExchange

 So this is where we will store our code.
-ONLY UPLOAD YOUR INDIDIVUDAL CLASS FILES.
+ONLY UPLOAD YOUR INDIVIDUAL CLASS FILES.
 DO NOT UPLOAD THE MAIN .CPP.

 If so its still okay because we were all emailed copies.